City of Darwin

 The City of Darwin is a local government area of the Northern Territory, Australia.
 It includes the central business district of the capital, Darwin City, and represents two-thirds of its metropolitan population.
-The City covers an area of 111 km2 and, in June 2018, had a population of 84,613 people.
+Located on the traditional land and waterways of the Larrakia people, the city now covers an area of 111 km2 and, in June 2018, had a population of 84,613 people.

 History

+The Larrakia people are the traditional owners of the lands and waters in and surrounding the Darwin local government area.
+Darwin is known as Garramilla in Gulumirrgin, one of the languages of the Larrakia people, but there are many place names within the area.

 The first Town and District Council was formed in 1874.
 The Darwin Town Council was created in 1915.
 From 1921 the five member Council had been elected on a ratepayer's franchise.
-In 1930 the Mayor and Councillors resigned in protest against the re-introduction of adult suffrage.
+In 1930 the Mayor and councillors resigned in protest against the re-introduction of adult suffrage.
 A caretaker Council was appointed until 1937, when it was abolished at the council's own request.

 In 1955 a statement added to the Local Government Ordinance provided for the Constitution of the Municipality of Darwin.
 In 1957 the council was increased to twelve members and a Mayor.

 An annual election providing for the Mayor and half of the Council members to be retired at each election, was also introduced at this time.
 The first council elections were held on 29 June 1957 and the first elected mayor of Darwin was Lucius (Bill) Richardson.
 In 1959 an Ordinance provided that the Municipality of Darwin be constituted a city and named 'City of Darwin'.

-The first female Mayor of Darwin was Dr Ella Stack, who served as the Mayor of Darwin from May 1975 to November 1979, and as Darwin's first Lord Mayor from November 1979.
+The first female Mayor of Darwin was Dr Ella Stack, who served as the mayor of Darwin from May 1975 to November 1979, and as Darwin's first Lord Mayor from November 1979.